Revision, as of September 17, 2025

 The name of the Corporation shall be the COLUMBIA JEWISH FEDERATION, hereinafter referred to as “Federation,” a South Carolina Non-Profit Corporation.
 The Columbia Jewish Federation is organized exclusively for charitable, religious, educational, and scientific purposes, including for such purposes the making of distributions to organizations that qualify as exempt under Section 501(c)(3) of the Internal Revenue Code.
 Its principal office shall be in Richland County, South Carolina, or such other address as shall be determined by the Board of Trustees.
 Unless otherwise stated herein, “the Board of Trustees” shall refer to the Board of Trustees of Federation.

-The mission of the Federation is to engage and strengthen our community to build a vibrant Jewish future to meet the Federation’s vision of a thriving Jewish community that is welcoming, inclusive, informed, educated, engaged, and secure.
-To this end, and in all efforts, the Federation embraces the values of Klal Yisrael, Tikkun Olam, and Tzedakah.
+The mission of the Federation is to engage and strengthen our community to build a vibrant Jewish future.
+To this end, and in all efforts, the Federation embraces the values of K’lal Yisrael, Tikkun Olam, and Tzedakah.

 A focal point of this mission is the Federation’s role as the umbrella organization for Jewish philanthropic, social service, welfare, educational, cultural, community relations, and community-wide activities.
 The Federation seeks to address the needs of the community’s diverse population while nurturing and supporting Jewish efforts locally, in Israel, and around the world.